litaio/lita-hipchat/README.md

 **Note: You must set the robot's name to the value shown as "Room nickname" on the XMPP settings page.**

+There's no need to set `config.robot.mention_name` manually.
+The adapter will load the proper mention name from the XMPP roster upon connection.

 ### Example

 ``` ruby